Laura Ikeji

 Laura Ikeji-Kanu (born March 15, 1988) is a Nigerian beauty entrepreneur and one of Nigeria's top fashion and beauty influencers.
 She is the founder of the cosmetic line LauraBeauty.
 She starred on the Showmax reality television series The Real Housewives of Lagos.
-She is the younger sister of popular Nigerian gossip blogger, Linda Ikeji.
+She is the younger sister of Nigerian blogger Linda Ikeji.

 Magazine covers and features

 On 28 February 2018, she was covered by The Guardian Life Magazine a subsidiary of The Guardian newspaper.
 Where she discussed about her book "How To Make Money On Instagram".
 In June 2018 she was featured on Today's Woman Magazine well known as TW Magazine alongside the Nigerian actress Omoni Oboli.

 In 2017 she was featured on Complete Sports on a list featuring entertainment celebrities related to former or active footballers.

 2017–present

 Endorsement deal

 In May 2017, Nigerian hair brand BK Unique Hair Inc signed Ikeji as brand ambassador alongside Rita Dominic.
 In January 2018, the online store and sponsor of Big Brother Naija season 2 and 3 Payporte signed Ikeji as brand ambassador.
 In July 2018, Gtex homes signed Ikeji as brand ambassador alongside Mercy Aigbe Gentry.